 On the Research Project

-Urban and architectural histories of 20th-century India often neglect the essential contribution of workers in constructing the nation's built environments.
-OMHI looks into how construction labor and other workers on India’s building sites mediated modernity in the key period of transition between the colonial past and the present (1917-1992).
-With a specific focus on Pune, the project involves active participation from local architects, building contractors, engineers and construction workers, along with their descendants, to co-create knowledge on aspects of expertise, technology, and the market as they played out on building sites.
+Urban and architectural histories of 20th-century India often interpret built environments as the result of policymaking and design, thereby ignoring the day-to-day realities of work on the building site in their interpretations of urban-architectural change.
+Histories of the workers who constructed the nation's built environments remain untold.
+OMHI looks into how construction labor, contractors and engineers on India’s building sites mediated modernity in the key period of transition between the colonial past and the present (1910-1992).
+With a specific focus on the city of Pune, the project involves active participation from local architects, building contractors, engineers and construction workers, along with their descendants, to co-create histories of working lives, technology, and the market as they played out on building sites and shaped cities.

 Innovation is expected on two fronts: